mrmxf/opentsg-node/README2.md

 OpenTSG has the following flags:

-- `-c` - loads a json or yaml file to be used in configuration e.g, `-c ebu/loadergrid.json`
+- `-c --config` - loads a json or yaml file to be used in configuration e.g, `-c ebu/loadergrid.json`
-- `--debug` - turns on debug mode, it is off by default.
+- `-d --debug` - turns on debug mode, it is off by default.
-- `--profile`- the aws profile to be used, only required if you are using s3 links and have given any keys.
+- `-p --profile`- the aws profile to be used, only required if you are using s3 links and have given any keys.
-- `--jobID`- the jobID of the openTSG run, if none is provided then a random 16 byte nanoid is used instead.
+- `- j--jobID`- the jobID of the openTSG run, if none is provided then a random 16 byte nanoid is used instead.
 - `key` -  gitlab, github or AWS key to be used.
 These are automatically linked to the correct host.
+Each key needs to be declared with the field, e.g. `--key key1 --key key2`
-- `--output` -  the extensions to all files to be saved e.g. `--output mnt/here`
+- `-o --output` -  the extensions to all files to be saved e.g. `--output mnt/here`
 - `--log` - the output destination of the log, the default is to not log anything.
   - `stdout` - output to stdout.
   - `stderr` - output to stderr.
   - `file` - output to a file who's file name is in the format `2006-01-02_150405`.
   - `file:example` - a specifcally named file, must match the regex of `^file:[a-zA-Z0-9\.\/]{1,30}\.[lL][oO][gG]$`
-- `version` - the version information of openTSG.
+- `-v --version` - the version information of openTSG.
-- `note` - the version's deployment note of this OpenTSG version.
+- `-n --note` - the version's deployment note of this OpenTSG version.
-- `v` - the short version information
+- `-s --sversion` - the short version information

 ## Demos